varsha1n/eccomerce_website/README.md

 4:Run the command - npm install - First install all the packages

-5: Run the project using - npm start
+5: Run the react app by opening new terminal & run command - npm start

 6:To start a JSON Server fake REST API open new terminal & run command- npx json-server --watch -p 3001 db.json